In this post we’ll give an overview of obstacles we’ve faced (you may be able to relate) and talk about solutions to overcome these obstacles.

 Archive for the ‘R&D’ Category

-In this post, we will explore some aspects of the train delay data we’ve been collecting from the Caltrain API over the past few months.
-The goal is to get our heads into the data before setting off on building a prediction model.
+In this post, we will explore some aspects of the train delay data we’ve been collecting from the Caltrain API.

 In this post, Matt talks about using TensorFlow to detect true and false positives in our Caltrain work.